 Its time we stop seeing AM as something only those who are boring, shy, orthodox, conservative or unattractive (!!!!!) opt for.
 (Am I coming off as insensitive or shallow?
 No, I’m neither of those things I promise, I just know how some people perceive it!)
 It could simply be two people, who didn’t find “The One”, taking their parent’s help and resources in doing so.

 Whats the shame in it?
 Whats so less exciting about it?
 Why is there an assumption that they’d have zero interesting stories about “how they met”?
 Why is it okay to wonder if they even love each other?
 Why are the real intentions of the girl/ guy doubted?

 If you find someone on Tinder, its “love”; if you find someone on a matrimony site, its “arranged”!
 Whats the big difference, except the fact that you have more filters to choose from on a matrimony site?
 In fact, I have friends whose parents want nothing more than what you might filter out in Ok Cupid.

-Don’t get me wrong, I have nothing against UMs (see image below), just with the people of our generation who try to marriage-shame you, even if subtly, why, just because you never secretly snuck in to your boyfriends/ girlfriend’s rooms or lied about talking to a non-existent friend on the phone?
+Don’t get me wrong, I have nothing against UMs (see image below), just with the people of our generation who try to marriage-shame you, even if subtly, just because you didn’t really date or you never secretly snuck in to your now husband’s rooms or lied about talking to Meera, a non-existent friend on the phone before getting hitched?